winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 ## Day 22 - Slam Shuffle

-Finally felt confident enough to use Rust, and managed to solve part 1 after 2h.
+Finally felt confident enough to use Rust, and managed to solve part 1 after just 2h.
 Part 2 proved to be trickier, really, really tricky indeed.
 It was to be known as the mathiest problem of this year and in the end I gave up and copied a solution.
 I am 100% sure I would've never discovered this.

 ## Day 23 - Category Six

 Got up at 6, used my shiny new Java VM, made a few stupid mistakes, still managed to get my first place under 1000 after 1h 57min.
-And then I totally messed up part2 and only managed to finish it in the evening after rewriting my code completely for 3 times.
+And then I totally messed up part 2 and only managed to finish it in the evening after rewriting my code completely for 3 times.
 It was too easy to be true...
-Started porting my Day 10 code to Julia and finished part 1.
+In the evening I tarted porting my Day 10 code to Julia and finished part 1.

 **intcode part 10**

 ## Day 24 - Planet of Discord

 Oh, Game of Life.
 Not sure I ever did one before.
 Part 1 was pretty easy and besides a few stupid mistakes it went smooth.
 First submission in under an hour leaderboard time, ~49 minutes after getting up, rank 848.
 This reminded me of Day 20 and so I had a solution after 2:32h, leading me to rank 670.
-Had some time, so did 4.1 in PHP, 4.2 in Tcl and started 22.1 in C. Oh, and 1.1 + 1.2 in PowerShell.
+Had some time, so did 4.1 in PHP, 4.2 in Tcl and started 22.1 in C.
+Oh, and 1.1 + 1.2 in PowerShell.

 ## Day 25 - Cryostasis